-Kite surfing is considered as an extreme sport and should be practiced with extreme caution and with a good knowledge of safety instructions.
+Kite surfing is considered an extreme sport and should be practiced with extreme caution and good knowledge of safety instructions.

-- Internationally recognised upwind right of way rules apply, or common sense when this cannot be achieved.
+Internationally recognized upwind right of way rules applies, or common sense when this cannot be achieved.

-- WetSkillz staff have the right to stop any reckless or dangerous kiter and/or banning him from the beach with or without prior warning, and in some extreme cases has the authority to confiscate the equipment with collaboration with GREEK PORT POLICE.
+The kite center staff have the right to stop any reckless or dangerous kiter and/or ban him from the beach with or without warning, and in some extreme cases have the authority to confiscate the equipment in collaboration with GREEK PORT POLICE.

-Kiting in offshore conditions is not advisable and any kiter going out does so at his own responsibility.
+Kiting in offshore conditions is not advisable and any kiter going out does so at his own risk.

 In low wind conditions, it may not be safe for you to launch your kite.
-If there is not enough wind to effectively control the kite and it is dropping from the sky onto the beach and people, then you should consider landing the kite until the wind is sufficient to fly an inflatable kite.
+If there is not enough wind to effectively control the kite and it is falling from the sky onto the beach and people, then you should consider landing the kite until the wind is enough to fly an inflatable kite.
 As a rough example, the minimum wind conditions required to fly an inflatable kite are typically 8 knots, and 6 knots for a foil kite.